- NYYM Handbook

 - On the recommendation of the Nominating Committee, the Yearly Meeting appoints four to six members each year to serve two-year terms.

-- The committee chooses a clerk to coordinate its activities and selects a representative to the Nurture Coordinating Committee.
+- The committee chooses a clerk to coordinate its activities and selects a representative to the Ministry Coordinating Committee.

 Meeting Times & Places